 Good quality recordings are a great starting point when pitching to music supervisors.
 Quality is important for succeeding!

 Also, make sure you have an instrumental version of the song.
-This is because plenty of producers and directors will want songs without lyrics to make their film or production.
+This is because plenty of producers and directors will want songs without lyrics to make their films or production.

 Make sure you have all the metadata on your recording.
 That ensures that the producer has all relevant and important information when they open the track.
 Such as how to contact you.